HeyGilly/Search_Github_User/README.md

 * [X] Description
 * [X] Search Bar
   * [X] Animation
-* [ ] Add fake user to see how it will look when information is pulled
+* [X] Add fake user to see how it will look when information is pulled
+* [ ] Work on Javascript functionality
+  * Capture search bar value with the hit of the search button